 - Massage therapy is regulated under the Department of Health and all cosmetology professions are under the Department of Business and Professional Regulation.
 If you plan to also obtain a massage license, here is a link to the Florida massage requirements.

-For cosmetologists, to qualify for licensure in Florida without having to take an examination you need to have an active license in New York or another state whose requirements for licensure are comparable to Florida.
+For cosmetologists, to qualify for licensure in Florida by endorsement without having to take an examination, you need an active license in New York, or another state, whose requirements for licensure are comparable to Florida.

-As you can see, New York does not have the same educational requirements (1000 Hours vs 1200 Hours).
+Why is that?
+Simply, New York does not have the same educational requirements (1000 Hours vs 1200 Hours) as Florida.
 Since New York’s educational hours are not the same as Florida’s, you may not qualify by endorsement.
 Thankfully, this does not mean you cannot obtain a Florida cosmetology license.
 It just means you may need to complete some extra requirements, like an examination.

 Do you have over 1200 Hours?

-If you have completed at least 1200 hours of schooling for cosmetology and passed a written exam prior to admittance as a cosmetologist, you may still qualify for licensure by endorsement.
+Now, if you have completed at least 1200 hours of training for cosmetology and passed a written exam prior to admittance as a cosmetologist, you may still qualify for licensure by endorsement.
 In this case, you will need to submit a transcript from your school indicating the number of hours completed and documents verifying passage of a written exam, or a license certification verifying this information.

 Unfortunately, hours worked in a salon do not count towards the required hours.

 What if you do not meet the 1200 Hour requirement?

 Cosmetologists who are unable to endorse their licenses in Florida may be eligible for examination as a Cosmetologist in Florida if they have held their cosmetology license for at least one year.
 For example, if you have 1000 hours of education from a New York school and have had your license for over a year, you will need to pass the Florida Cosmetology Board’s written exam before your license is issued.